 From Rome's Trevi Fountain to the colorful villages of Cinque Terre, Italy offers a stunning backdrop to step out on your own, gain worldly experience and push your photography skills.

-Turn a cooking class in mozzarella cheese-making into a combined lesson on the art of still-life photography and portraiture.
-On the turquoise Italian Riviera, learn to take one-of-a-kind photographs, underwater.
+Turn a cooking class in authentic pasta-making into a combined lesson on the art of still-life photography and portraiture.
+Along the coast of the Ligurian Sea learn to take one-of-a-kind travel photographs.
 With each stop on this Italian odyssey, your confidence and compositional skill levels grow.
-Arrive home with new friends, a newfound appreciation for digital photography and a desire to take on many more adventures.
+Arrive home with new friends, a newfound appreciation for photography and a desire to take on and document many more adventures.

 |July 15 - July 29||MS||15 days||$5,580||Available|

 Broadreach combines your thirst for fun and adventure with tangible skill development, real-world educational opportunities and a genuine commitment to service.
 While on program, you’ll earn documented community service hours.
 It’s what we call “Earn & Learn,” and it’s what you’ll take home as evidence of your many accomplishments.

-Italy Introduction to Photography offers 5 hours of documented community service.
+Italy Travel Photography offers 5 hours of documented community service.

-The camera is a tool for artistic expression, and the goal of this introduction to the world of photography is to provide you with the skills and knowledge base to create striking photographs, no matter what kind camera you use.
-Whether you shoot with your iPhone or opt for a dSLR, learn the basics of different lighting techniques, study a variety of different types of photography, how to compose a shot, choose a subject matter and create a mood within your imagery.
+The camera is a tool for artistic expression, and the goal of this program is to provide you with the skills and knowledge base to create striking travel photographs, no matter what kind of camera you use.
+Learn to shoot with your smart phone, exploring the basics of different lighting techniques, study a variety of different types of photography, how to compose a shot, choose a subject matter and create a mood within your imagery.